Fortuna Price Reaches $0.0005 on Exchanges (FOTA)

-Fortuna (CURRENCY:FOTA) traded 0.6% lower against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on October 8th.
-During the last week, Fortuna has traded 5.9% higher against the U.S. dollar.
-Fortuna has a total market capitalization of $248,189.30 and approximately $16.00 worth of Fortuna was traded on exchanges in the last day.
-One Fortuna coin can currently be purchased for $0.0005 or 0.00000001 BTC on major exchanges.
+Fortuna (CURRENCY:FOTA) traded 97.4% lower against the U.S. dollar during the one day period ending at 16:00 PM E.T. on October 9th.
+Fortuna has a total market capitalization of $249,331.52 and $114.00 worth of Fortuna was traded on exchanges in the last 24 hours.
+One Fortuna coin can now be bought for approximately $0.0005 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last seven days, Fortuna has traded 1.9% higher against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.